QwasarSV/my_ls_80888_q2rkdi/README.md

     -getFiles.c:
         -this funciton is called to retrieve all files/directories that were specified by the user in the command line, while also printing out to the screen non-existing files the user may have inputted
-        -this funciton returns an unsorted list which will be sorted in the readInput.c funciton depending on what flags were present
+        -this funciton returns an unsorted list which will be sorted in the readInpu
-    -writeFiles.c:
-        -as mentioned before, this funciton prints a sorted list to the console, and frees up remaining memory that was in use

-The names of the files were saved, accessed modified and stored using singly linked lists.
-All memory is freed at the termination of the program.
 ## Installation
-N/A
+TODO - How to install your project? npm install? make? make re?

 ## Usage
-N/A
+TODO - How does it work?
 ```
 ./my_project argument1 argument2
 ```